ArtCodeStudio/viola-theme/README.md

 * Create two Slideshows in the backends `Slideshow` section.
 * Select one of the Slideshow for each Slidehsow Components in `partials/services.htm` and `partials/top_header.htm` in the backends CMS section.
 * Setup your email address in the theme settings (this mail is used to send you contact form notifications).
-* Create a new mail template with the code `viola::contact-notification` for the email you get if a visitors use your contact form, the available template variables are:
+* Create a new mail template with the code `viola::contact-notification` for the email you get if a visitor uses your contact form, the available template variables are:
  * `name` - Content of the name field the questioner did
  * `email` - Content of the email field the questioner did
  * `regard` - Content of the regard field the questioner did
  * `sendermessage` - Content of the message field the questioner did

-An mail template could look like
+Such a mail template could look like

 ```
 New request: